Have questions regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering? We are here to help!

 These collaborations include:

-Our industry partners value working with the BME Department to advance research for their health care products and services while seeking biomedical engineering students and graduates to join their workforces as valued members of their organizations.
+Our industry partners value working with the Joint Department to advance research for their health care products and services while seeking biomedical engineering students and graduates to join their workforces as valued members of their organizations.

 Our Partnership with GE Healthcare